-Recording Conversations at Work Without Consent Is Illegal in Illinois
+Is Recording Conversations at Work Illegal in My State?

-If the person using an eavesdropping device does so with the consent of all of the parties to the private conversation, they have not made a surreptitious recording or committed eavesdropping under the statute.
-Additionally, if the person makes a recording in a public area such as a park or market where there is no reasonable expectation of privacy, they have not committed eavesdropping under the statute.
+If the person recording does so with the consent of all of the parties to the private conversation, they have not made a surreptitious recording.
+Making a recording in a public area where there is no reasonable expectation of privacy is not illegal eavesdropping.

 What Counts as an Eavesdropping Device?

-What is an eavesdropping device?
-According to the statute, it is “any device capable of being used to hear or record oral conversation or intercept or transcribe electronic communications.”
-Eavesdropping devices may be used to record in-person conversations or electronic communications by telephone or other means.
-So, an eavesdropping device could be many kinds of recording devices.
+Eavesdropping devices can record in-person conversations or phone communications.
+An eavesdropping device could include many kinds of recording devices.
 Audio recordings of cell phone calls, video recordings, and wiretapping are common examples.

-A secret, nonconsensual workplace recording would be considered a form of eavesdropping under the Illinois law.
-You can be charged with a crime for using an eavesdropping device to record a private conversation without consent.
+A secret, nonconsensual workplace recording would constitute eavesdropping.
+You can face criminal charges for recording a private conversation without consent.

 Recording Without Consent Is Not the Way to Gather Evidence of an Employment Claim

-As an employee, it is understandable that you may want to record certain workplace conservations.
-If you are involved in an employment dispute or feel you are being retaliated or discriminated against, the evidence that a recording would provide seems useful.
+As an employee, it is understandable that you may want to record certain workplace conversations.
+If you have an employment dispute or feel you are facing retaliation, the evidence from a recording would seem useful.
 It might even provide the “smoking gun” evidence that you feel you need to bring a claim.
 Nonetheless, secretly recording a private workplace conversation is a serious mistake.
 In sum:

 - You generally cannot use unlawfully recorded evidence in an employment law case